nathanrosspowell/presentations/src/beginner_guides/how_computers_work/README.md

 second[2] = 4;
 ```

-The array can be initalised in one go without specifying the size.
+The array can be initialized in one go without specifying the size.
 You can use the subscript operator `[]` to specify an item in the list you want to use.

-It is also an option to set the size of the array and not initalise it.
+It is also an option to set the size of the array and not initialize it.
 This is not normally a good idea!
-If you declare a variable or an array but don't give it a there is a inital value, the value will be whatever is there already!
+If you declare a variable or an array but don't give it a there is a initial value, the value will be whatever is there already!
 In debug modes memory will start as `0` for you, but that is slow.
 There is a special `C++` syntax to set an array to all zeros: `int second[3] = {}`